-Declare the given symbols as tokens (terminal symbols).
+Declare the given symbols constr...constr as tokens (terminal symbols).
 These symbols are added as constant constructors for the token concrete type.

 '''

-%token < type > symbol ... symbol
+\text{\%token} < typexpr > constr...constr

 '''

-Declare the given symbols as tokens with an attached attribute of the given type.
+Declare the given symbols constr...constr as tokens with an attached attribute of the given type.
 These symbols are added as constructors with arguments of the given type for the token concrete type.
-The type part is an arbitrary Caml type expression, except that all type constructor names must be fully qualified (e.g. Modname.typename) for all types except standard builtin types, even if the proper open directives (e.g. open Modname) were given in the header section.
-That's because the header is copied only to the .ml output file, but not to the .mli output file, while the type part of a %token declaration is copied to both.
+The typexpr part is an arbitrary Caml type expression, except that all type constructor names must be fully qualified (e.g. Modname.typename) for all types except standard built-in types, even if the proper open directives (e.g. open Modname) were given in the header section.
+That's because the header is copied only to the .ml output file, but not to the .mli output file, while the typexpr part of a typexpr part of a typexpr declaration is copied to both.

-%start symbol ... symbol
+%start symbol . . . symbol

 Declare the given symbols as entry points for the grammar.
 For each entry point, a parsing function with the same name is defined in the output module.
 Non-terminals that are not declared as entry points have no such parsing function.
-Start symbols must be given a type with the %type directive below.
+Start symbols must be given a type with the "type directive below."

-%type < type > symbol ... symbol
+%type < typexpr > symbol...symbol

 Specify the type of the semantic attributes for the given symbols.
 This is mandatory for start symbols only.
 Other nonterminal symbols need not be given types by hand: these types will be inferred when running the output files through the Objective Caml compiler (unless the -s option is in effect).
-The type part is an arbitrary Caml type expression, except that all type constructor names must be fully qualified, as explained above for %token.
+The typexpr part is an arbitrary Caml type expression, except that all type constructor names must be fully qualified, as explained above for %token.

-%left symbol . . . symbol
+%left symbol...symbol